TD-Addon/TD_Addon/README.md

 ## Contributing Via Push Requests:
-None-authors can also contribute new assets/esps.
+Non-authors can also contribute new assets/esps.
 Their comits will not be pushed unless accepted by a designated author.
 This has the potential to circumnavigate our current review system, and iss therefore sub-optimal.
 However, it could be useful for pushing small fixes to assets that need not go through the asset browser (fixing a collision, texture path, model topology or mising mip-maps, for example).